Capcom: Technology

+Game sales

 Capcom started its Street Fighter franchise in 1987.
 The series of fighting games are among the most popular in their genre.
-Having sold almost 50 million copies, it is one of Capcom's flagship franchises.
-The company also introduced its Mega Man series in 1987, which has sold almost 40 million copies.
+Having sold over 50 million copies, it is one of Capcom's flagship franchises.
+The company also introduced its Mega Man series in 1987, which has sold over 40 million copies.

-The company released the first entry in its Resident Evil survival horror series in 1996, which become its most successful game series, selling more than 130 million copies.
+The company released the first entry in its Resident Evil survival horror series in 1996, which became its most successful game series, selling over 150 million copies.
 After releasing the second entry in the Resident Evil series, Capcom began a Resident Evil game for PlayStation 2.
 As it was significantly different from the existing series' games, Capcom decided to spin it into its own series, Devil May Cry.
 The first three entries were exclusively for PlayStation 2; further entries were released for non-Sony consoles.
-The entire series has sold almost 30 million copies.
-Capcom began its Monster Hunter series in 2004, which has sold 90 million copies on a variety of consoles.
+The entire series has sold over 30 million copies.
+Capcom began its Monster Hunter series in 2004, which has sold over 100 million copies on a variety of consoles.